-In cases involving students, the Vice President for Student Affairs, or the vice President's designee, may assign a case-coordinator to ensure direct services and support to students in crisis, typically the student or students targeted in an incident.
+In cases involving students, the Dean of Students, or designee, may assign a case-coordinator to ensure direct services and support to students in crisis, typically the student or students targeted in an incident.
 The case coordinator is a student affairs practitioner trained in crisis management and emergencies.
 The case-coordinator assists affected students in accessing College and local support services and resources and intervenes or facilitates in matters related to the students' academic, employment, or personal well-being.
 The case coordinator is assigned to the student until the crisis is resolved.
 When requested by the student, the case coordinator will accompany the student to appointments, as well as advise the student regarding college policies.
-Students residing in the residence halls are assigned a case coordinator by the Director of Residential and Dining Services, and students living off campus are assigned a case coordinator by the Dean of Student and Academic Support Services.
+Students residing in the residence halls are assigned a case coordinator by the Director of Residential and Dining Services, and students living off campus are assigned a case coordinator by the Dean of Students.

 If the student shows any signs of being distraught, contact with the Counseling Center should be made immediately.
 Based on interactions with the student, it may be appropriate to assign a case coordinator from the student’s affinity group.
 If this is not possible, it may be valuable for the case coordinator to identify who within the college community could assist as additional support.

 Faculty may access the type of assistance provided to students by contacting an academic dean, who will provide the assistance or help secure it.
 Staff may obtain assistance or help identifying sources of assistance by contacting the Human Resources Office.